evandroflores/SentryToolbar/README.md

 Still in a very experimental phase.
 [PRs](https://github.com/evandroflores/SentryToolbar/pulls) and [issues](https://github.com/evandroflores/SentryToolbar/issues) are very welcome.

+If you want to give a try, you can download the app [here](https://www.dropbox.com/s/agnegewxdwm2tnk/SentryToolbar.app.zip?dl=0)

 Edit the config file to add your Sentry token, Organization slug, Project slug...
     `~/Library/Containers/br.com.eof.SentryToolbar/Data/.SentryToolbar.plist`